turingschool/backend-curriculum-site/module1/projects/connect_four.md

 Your program should ask for the user to enter a letter A - G, update the board so that their piece has been placed in that column, and then display the board again.

-Once a player has completed their turn, the computer should take its turn and place a piece in one of the 7 columns.
+Once a player has completed their turn, the computer should take its turn and place a piece in one of the 7 columns at random.
 Once the computer has taken their turn, display the board again.

 Players should be able to repeat this sequence and continue taking turns.

 ### Iteration 3: Evaluating Win & Draw Conditions

-Continue to update your program so that after each turn the computer determines whether one of the players has won or if the game has ended in a draw.
+Continue to update your program so that after each turn the program determines whether one of the players has won or if the game has ended in a draw.

 If one of those conditions has been met, the player should be given the option of playing again or quitting.